 Sight words violate phonics rules.
 Sight words often have at least some phonic components; Sometimes the first and last letters cue the reader, as in “could” where the c and d are phonetic.
 With memorization strategies and some phonics, readers can learn to recognize sight words.

 The Reading Elephant library has phonics books that introduce sight words.

 Once a student knows how to read single-syllable words, the next level is learning how to read words with more than one syllable.
 Readers then need to know how to read syllable-by-syllable.
 This can be a confusing process, especially for dyslexic readers, because vowels say different sounds in polysyllabic words based on their position in the syllable.

 Sight syllables are common spelling units in polysyllabic words.
 Like sight words, sight syllables are not entirely phonetic.
 Thankfully, there are only about fifty sight syllables students need to memorize to make huge progress.
 Knowing sight syllables significantly helps children read and spell.

-Check out the printable phonics books library designed to help students learn to read English.
+Check out our printable phonics books library designed to help students practice English phonics sounds.